JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```@example lab01_base
 ach = ['1', '2', '3', '4']
 ```
-which themselves have numeric values (you can check by converting them to Int `Int('1')` or `convert(Int, 'l')`).
+which themselves have numeric values (you can check by converting them to Int `Int('1')` or `convert(Int, '1')`).
 In spite of that, our untyped function cannot process such input, as there isn't an operation/method that would allow multiplication of `Char` and `Int` type.
 Julia tries to promote the argument types to some common type, however checking the `promote_type(Int, Char)` returns `Any` (union of all types), which tells us that the conversion is not possible automatically.
 ```@repl lab01_base
 typeof(ach), eltype(ach)
 polynomial(ach, x)